Singapore Tourism Industry Competitions must abide by new covid rules | ExBulletin

 Wider restrictions

 The country reported 24 new cases of viruses transmitted in the country on Friday.
-The number of unrelated infections – most worrying because they are undetected in the community – has increased to 16 cases in the previous week from 9 cases in the previous week.
+The number of unrelated infections – most worrying because they represent undetected spreads in the community – has increased to 16 cases over the past week from 9 cases in the previous week.

-Religious services will also have to reduce capacity due to government measures, although 100 attendees will be allowed if attendees test negative for coronavirus before the event.
-There will be no mass service in person this Sunday, the Roman Catholic Archdiocese of Singapore said in a statement so that it can implement the final measures.
+Religious services will also have to reduce capacity due to government measures, although 100 attendees will be allowed if attendees are tested negative for coronavirus before the event.
+There will be no mass service in person this Sunday, the Roman Catholic Archdiocese of Singapore said in a statement so it can implement the latest measures.

 What Are The Main Benefits Of Comparing Car Insurance Quotes Online